 - 3. The inability to verify credit references may result in rejection of an application.
 Management will consider special circumstances in which the applicant has not established a credit history, such as income, age, or marital status.
 In such circumstances, Management may require that a person with a history of creditworthiness guarantee the lease. - 4.
 The inability to verify income may result in the rejection of the application.
 Management will accept all legal forms of verifiable income.
-In the case of child support, the applicant must validate the child support payments by court documentation or a minimum of six consecutive months of cancelled checks, money order receipts, or cashiers' check receipts. - For the purpose of initial application screening an applicant will be considered to meet the employment/economic self-sufficiency requirement if the applicant provides evidence, acceptable to Management in Management's discretion, that the head of household and co-head of household are spending thirty (30) hours a week in employment, and all other members of applicant's household 18 years of age or older are engaged in one or a combination of the following activities for 30 hours each week: (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, paid or unpaid internships, transitional jobs, public benefits work programs, financial or household management, or an apprenticeship; (3) a verified job search and/or employment counseling; and (4) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes.
+In the case of child support, the applicant must validate the child support payments by court documentation or a minimum of six consecutive months of cancelled checks, money order receipts, or cashiers' check receipts.

+5. For the purpose of initial application screening and lease renewal, an applicant will be considered to meet the employment/economic selfsufficiency requirement if the applicant provides evidence, acceptable to Management in Management's discretion, that the head of household and co-head of household are spending thirty (30) hours a week for at least the prior 12 weeks in employment, and all other members of applicant's household 18 years of age or older are engaged in one or a combination of the following activities for 30 hours each week: (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, paid or unpaid internships, transitional jobs, public benefits work programs, financial or household management, or an apprenticeship; (3) a verified job search and/or employment counseling; and (4) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes.
 The foregoing minimum work requirement of 30 hours a week will not be applicable to full time students.

-A household can be considered working to meet the employment/selfsufficiency requirement and once accepted for residency will be considered to meet minimum continued occupancy requirements by having all members of the household 18 years of age or older engaged in one or a combination of the following activities for 30 hours each week: (1) employment; (2) enrollment in and regular attendance in an economic selfsufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, workfare, financial or household management, or an apprenticeship; (3) a verified job search and/or employment counseling; and (4) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education. or English proficiency or literacy classes.
+A household can be considered working to meet the employment/selfsufficiency requirement and once accepted for residency will be considered to meet minimum continued occupancy requirements by having all members of the household 18 years of age or older engaged in one or a combination of the following activities for 30 hours each week: (1) employment, including without limitation employment for 30 hours a week for a duration of less than the prior 12 consecutive weeks; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, workfare, financial or household management, or an apprenticeship; (3) a verified job search and/or employment counseling; and (4) enrollment in and regular attendance in a regular program of education including GED classes. secondary or post-secondary education, or English proficiency or literacy classes.
 Evidence of satisfaction of this requirement may include among other things, written verification of employment from an employer, a pay stub indicating hours worked, or written verification of enrollment in a program identified above by an administrator or instructor of such program.
 The foregoing minimum work requirement of 30 hours a week will not be applicable to full time students.